nathanreyes/v-calendar/docs-next/docs/calendar/theme.md

 ### Class Strategy

-Finally, VCalendar can be configured to apply dark mode if a class is present on an element.
+Finally, dark mode can be activated if a class is present on an element.
 Any class updates made on the element are watched with a `MutationObserver` to detect future changes made by the user.

 To use the class strategy, pass an object with the element `selector` and `darkClass` to check against.